Math Calculators

 Trigonometric Function

-Trigonometric functions are usually used to calculate angles and measurements.
-The advanced online calculator supports the three main trigonometric functions, such as sin, cos, and tan, which stand for the sine, cosine, and tangent functions.
-Moreover, the inverse of the before-mentioned functions are also found as sin⁻¹, cos⁻¹, and tan⁻¹, which stand for the arcsine, arccosine, and arctangent functions.
+Trigonometric functions are typically used to calculate angles and measurements.
+Our advanced online calculator supports the three primary trigonometric functions: sin, cos, and tan, which stand for sine, cosine, and tangent.
+Additionally, it features the inverses of these functions, denoted as sin⁻¹, cos⁻¹, and tan⁻¹, which stand for arcsine, arccosine, and arctangent.

 Example: Find